spatools/grunt-html-build/README.md

-# grunt-html-build
+# grunt-contrib-html-build

 [Grunt][grunt] HTML Builder - Appends scripts and styles, Removes debug parts, append html partials, Template options

 ## Getting Started

-Install this grunt plugin next to your project's gruntfile with: `npm install grunt-html-build --save-dev`
+Install this grunt plugin next to your project's gruntfile with: `npm install grunt-contrib-html-build --save-dev`

 Then add this line to your project's `Gruntfile.js` :